akashrchandran/Rayso-API/README.md

 # Rayso-API
-Provides ray.so as a rest API version.
-Make beautiful and prettified code screenshots by just send a POST or GET request.
+Provides ray.so as a REST API version.
+Make beautiful and prettified code screenshots by just sending a POST or GET request.